daniel-enqz/ruby-corners-100/DOCKER_IN_RAILS /DEFINING_IMAGES.md

 ### How ports will work:

 - The -p 3000:3000 option is used to publish the container's port 3000 to port 3000 on the local machine.
 This means that any request made to http://localhost:3000 on the local machine will be forwarded to the Rails server running inside the container on port 3000.
+- In summary, by publishing a port with the -p option, you make the container's service accessible externally, and Docker takes care of routing the incoming requests to the appropriate container.
+- This allows you to interact with the containerized application by accessing it through the specified port on your local machine.

 ![Screenshot 2023-05-25 at 10 39 40](https://github.com/daniel-enqz/ruby-corners-100/assets/72522628/c1966ee6-47e9-413e-9ef2-8d82eea0c072)